Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 #### Prerequisites

-At least one channel is created, see [Create a channel](../Integration/CreateChannel.md).
+At least one channel has been created, see [Create a channel](../Integration/CreateChannel.md).

-> [Info] By default, the *Actindo Basic* channel is created.
+> [Info] By default, the *Actindo Basic* channel has been predefined in the *Core1 Platform*.

 #### Procedure
 *DataHub > Settings > Tab CHANNELS*